Sign with the words "Recovery", "Addiction", "Stigma", and "Academia"

 anger mismanagement

-“I feel it’s my anger that has helped keep me alive” - Audre Lorde, Sister Love: The Letters of Audre Lorde & Pat Parker The first step to recovery is admitting you have a problem.
-Every movie, book, and TV show featuring an AA meeting has told me that.
-I’d...
+By Matt (Originally published October 13, 2021) “I feel it’s my anger that has helped keep me alive” – Audre Lorde, Sister Love: The Letters of Audre Lorde & Pat Parker The first step to recovery is admitting you have a problem.
+Every movie, book, and TV show...

 read more